jarun/googler/README.md

 # Installation

-`googler` requires Python to work.
-Officially supported Python versions are 2.7 and 3.3 or later (only the latest patch release of each minor version is supported).
+`googler` requires Python 3.3 or later to work.
+Only the latest patch release of each minor version is supported.

+Python 2.x support has been deprecated from `googler v2.4`.

 ## Installing from this repository